Poidypossu/nodejs-serverless-function-express-1/README.md

-# NU Pikes Fantasy Football API
+# Custom GPT for ESPN Fantasy Football Leagues

 This project exposes a set of **read‑only JSON endpoints** for an ESPN Fantasy Football league (league ID `169608`) and is designed to be used by a **Custom GPT** via Actions.
 It runs on **Vercel** as Node.js serverless functions.